acts-project/acts/docs/howto/run_CKF_tracking.rst

        --ckf-slselection-nmax 10 \
        --output-dir=rec_ttbar_pu200

-The magnetic field setup should be consistent between simulation and truth tracking.
+The magnetic field setup should be consistent between simulation and CKF tracking.

 Look at the CKF tracking performance
 ----------------------